lukepatterson31/htb/machines/return/return.md

 ### Exploitation

-Web server on port 80 hosts printer config, allowing credential recovery for svc-printer account through settings tab by listeneing on port 389 and updating the Server address to our IP
+Web server on port 80 hosts printer config, allowing credential recovery for svc-printer account through settings tab by listening on port 389 and updating the Server address to our IP

-svc-printer:1edFg43012!!
+Gain a remote shell with `evil-winrm -i 10.10.11.108 -u svc-printer -p password`

+Enumerate the user

+`whoami /priv`
 `net user svc-printer`

 The svc-printer user is a member of [Server Operators](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/understand-security-groups#server-operators) a default Group that can start and stop services